YiqinYang/ICQ/README.md

 All results will be stored in the `Results` folder.

 ## Citing
+If our work could provide you with some insights, it will be our honor.
 If you find this open source release useful, please reference in your paper:
 ```
 @article{yang2021believe,